mikehoward/tdd_deploy/HostSetup.md

 (There are a few notes for instructions for Ubuntu, but they are incomplete.)

+## Test Driven Host Setup

+The tests/hosts directory contains a bunch of tests which run commands on hosts - either selected hosts, or all hosts defined in the :hosts role in the Capfile.

+The test parameters may be set by defining environment variables.

+For Host Provisioning Testing

+* HOSTS - list of hosts to run tests on.
+Default is all hosts defined in the :hosts role of the Capfile
+* HOST\_ADMIN - name of admin user on all hosts (NOT root).
+Defaults to 'host\_admin'
+* LOCAL\_ADMIN - name of admin user on local (maybe development or staging site) who has the authority to run commands on all hosts.
+Should be able to ssh into both HOST\_ADMIN and 'root' on all hosts via public key logins.
+Defaults to 'local\_admin'
+* LOCAL\_ADMIN_EMAIL - email address of admin who should receive notifications from all hosts - typically from 'monit'.
+Defaults to 'local\_admin@example.com'

 ## TDD Installation

 The **test** directory includes a set of tests to excercise connectivity to the